Categories: UI/UX, Frontend, DevOps

 Color Tokens

-This color system ensures brand consistency and accessibility across the application.
-The primary palette uses shades of blue for trust, while secondary and tertiary colors add balance and vibrancy.
-Each token is designed for flexibility, maintaining readability and a cohesive user experience across all screens.
+This color system promotes brand consistency and accessibility across the application.
+The primary palette uses shades of blue for trust, with secondary and tertiary colors adding vibrancy and balance.
+Each token is designed to ensure readability and maintain a cohesive user experience.

 #9CB0A6